Modi Cabinet: Amit Shah appointed home minister, Rajnath Singh is in charge of defence

 Ministers of State (Independent Charge)

-Santosh Kumar Gangwar: MoS (independent charge) of the Ministry of Labour and Employment.
+Santosh Kumar Gangwar: Ministry of Labour and Employment.

-Rao Inderjit Singh: MoS (independent charge) of the Ministry of Statistics and Programme Implementation, and MoS (independent charge) of the Ministry of Planning.
+Rao Inderjit Singh: Ministry of Statistics and Programme Implementation and Ministry of Planning.

-Shripad Yesso Naik: MoS (independent charge) of the Ministry of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy (AYUSH); and MoS in the Ministry of Defence.
+Shripad Yesso Naik: Ministry of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy (AYUSH); and MoS in the Ministry of Defence.

-Dr. Jitendra Singh: MoS (independent charge) of the Ministry of Development of North Eastern Region, MoS in the Prime Minister’s Office; MoS in the Ministry of Personnel, Public Grievances and Pensions; MoS in the Department of Atomic Energy; and MoS in the Department of Space.
+Dr. Jitendra Singh: Ministry of Development of North Eastern Region; MoS in the Prime Minister’s Office, Ministry of Personnel, Public Grievances and Pensions, Department of Atomic Energy, and Department of Space.

-Kiren Rijiju: MoS (Independent Charge) of the Ministry of Youth Affairs and Sports; and MoS in the Ministry of Minority Affairs.
+Kiren Rijiju: Ministry of Youth Affairs and Sports and MoS in the Ministry of Minority Affairs.

-Prahalad Singh Patel: Minister of State (independent charge) of the Ministry of Culture, and MoS (Independent Charge) of the Ministry of Tourism.
+Prahalad Singh Patel: Ministry of Culture and Ministry of Tourism.

-Raj Kumar Singh: MoS (independent charge) of the Ministry of Power; MoS (independent charge) of the Ministry of New and Renewable Energy; and MoS in the Ministry of Skill Development and Entrepreneurship.
+Raj Kumar Singh: Ministry of Power, Ministry of New and Renewable Energy; and MoS in the Ministry of Skill Development and Entrepreneurship.

-Hardeep Singh Puri: MoS (independent charge) of the Ministry of Housing and Urban Affairs; MoS (independent charge) of the Ministry of Civil Aviation; and MoS in the Ministry of Commerce and Industry.
+Hardeep Singh Puri: Ministry of Housing and Urban Affairs, Ministry of Civil Aviation; and MoS in the Ministry of Commerce and Industry.

-Mansukh L Mandaviya: MoS (independent charge) of the Ministry of Shipping and MoS in the Ministry of Chemicals and Fertilisers.
+Mansukh L Mandaviya: Ministry of Shipping and MoS in the Ministry of Chemicals and Fertilisers.

 Ministers of State